Romans 8

 (2 Corinthians 5:1–10)

-God Works In All Things
+God Works in All Things

 (Ephesians 1:3–14)

-28And we know that God works together all things for good to those loving God, to those being called according to His purpose, 29because those whom He foreknew, He also predestined to be conformed to the image of His Son, for Him to be firstborn among many brothers.
-30And those whom He predestined, these also He called; and whom He called, these also He justified; and whom He justified, these also He glorified.
+28And we know that God works together all things for good to those loving God, to those being called according to purpose, 29because whom He foreknew, He also predestined to be conformed to the image of His Son, for Him to be firstborn among many brothers.
+30And whom He predestined, these also He called; and whom He called, these also He justified; and whom He justified, these also He glorified.

 31What then will we say to these things?
-If God is for us, who can be against us?
-32For He who spared not the own Son, but gave Him up for us all, how will He not also, with Him, grant us all things?
-33Who will bring an accusation against the elect of God?
+If God is for us, who can be against us— 32He who indeed did not spare His own Son, but delivered Him up for us all, how will He not also with Him graciously give us all things?
+33Who will bring an accusation against the chosen ones of God?
 God is the One justifying.
 34Who is the one condemning?
-For it is Christ Jesus, the one having died, now rather having been raised up, who is also at the right hand of God, and who is interceding for us.
+Christ Jesus the One having died, now rather having been raised, is He who is also at the right hand of God, and who is interceding for us.

 More than Conquerors